Grauenwolf/BrimstoneMissions/DocumentationDocNet/Rules.md

 @end

-## Trading Itmes
+## Trading Items

-You may trade items/gold/dark stone is adjectent (in Fight) or on the same map tile (not in Fight).
+You may trade items/gold/dark stone is adjacent (in Fight) or on the same map tile (not in Fight).

 ## Skills